wild-roots.org

 15 Jun 1854

-John M. Daggett and Holmes S. Daggett Jr. obtained a land patent for 120 acres in Iowa.
+John M. Daggett and Holmes S. Daggett Jr. obtained a land patent for 120 acres in Linn county, Iowa.

 1856 Iowa Census, Maine, Linn County, Iowa

 Household headed by John M. Daggett, 43 yo, born in Maine, occupation Day Laborer.
+Value of personal estate $100.
 Matilda M. Daggett, 28 yo female, born in Maine.
 Carmine B, 6 yo female, born in Iowa.
-Harry B, 3 yo, born in Iowa.
-Walter, 1 yo, born in Iowa.
+Harry B, 3 yo male, born in Iowa.
+Walter, 1 yo male, born in Iowa.

 1865 Illinois Census, Dunleith